 c.
 Automation in ADM has to be aligned to delivering impact across IT Inputs, IT Outputs and Business Outcomes

-§ Within this automation capabilities around monitoring and deep-diagnostics are used to gain run-time insights on failures (associated with engineering /design flaws) to drive RCAs (Root Cause Analysis), FMEAs (Failure Mode and Effects Analysis), Application Revitalization actions, etc. efforts to raise the baseline code quality
+§ Within this automation capabilities around monitoring and deep-diagnostics are used to gain run-time insights on failures (associated with engineering and design flaws) to drive RCAs (Root Cause Analysis), FMEAs (Failure Mode and Effects Analysis), Application Revitalization actions, etc. efforts to raise the baseline code quality

 d.
 Further Application Revitalization and Optimization activities on large scale enterprise systems are supported by insights gained from run-time mining of business process variants, to drive reduction in Operations workload besides improving business KPIs